chaserCN/UTF8CSV/README.md

 If you want to parse a CSV file on the fly while downloading it from the internet, good luck with that.

 UTF8CSV implementation assumes that files are always encoded with UTF8.
-Then UTF8 decoding can be inlined into the parser instead of using String class.
+Then UTF8 decoding can be inlined into the parser instead of relying on the String class.
 UTF8CSV parses the same 1.3MB about 3 seconds on the iPad2.

 If you need to convert parsed strings into a structure, you may use CSVDecodable protocol.